 This is important because the app store has basically no analytics, and what you’ll want to know is how people are finding you.
 Your dedicated website is not only a great way to see some basic analytics on your customers, but it is a great place to send anyone who may be interested in your app, and you can even get some basic SEO going on and get some organic traffic.
 Organic search traffic won’t make or break your app, but it doesn’t hurt.
 The only thing I would say is super important SEO-wise is that when someone searches for your product name, they get the site.
 This is important in the event that your app name is mentioned on television, in person via word of mouth, in a tweet, etc. People are going to want to find the app via a Google search, so make sure you rank for your own name!
 If it’s too hard to rank for your product name, the name might just suck.

 Some people will scoff at the idea of paying for reviews, but the truth is you need to get your app in front of the eyes of your potential customers.
 And honestly, the reason these review sites charge is because other app developers are paying, and because they probably get so many submissions they need a filtering criteria in order to actually process the amount of submissions they receive.
 The prices are usually not unreasonable, ranging from $50 to $500 for video review sites, peanuts compared with the cost of developing a great iOS app.
+Make sure your iphone screen is intant to view and use the apps.
+A broken sscreen is no good. you can use one of the certified iphone repair company to repair the phone if there is an issue.

 You may have picked up by now on the fact that you are probably not going to be able to get by with a purely “word of mouth” campaign.
 Yes, to successfully market a new app, you’ll need a marketing budget.
 Yes, I know there was that one app that one time that made all that money with no marketing budget, but that’s probably not you.
 You should be buying up ads on all the major mobile advertising platforms for launch day.
 It doesn’t have to be an astronomical amount, but you need something to drive sales, and advertising works pretty well.
 In particular companies like Tapjoy and PlayHaven, etc are great for their pay-per-download campaigns.